Generally speaking, people under the age of majority have fewer rights and responsibilities than adults. In most states, the age of majority is 18.

 How Do I Become an Emancipated Minor in Tennessee?

-According to Tennessee law, the chancery court may grant a minor's emancipation from his or her parents.
+According to Tennessee law, the chancery court may grant a minor's emancipation from their parents.
 Emancipation is a process by which a minor becomes an adult in the eyes of the law, with all of the rights and responsibilities that come with this status.
-In order to seek emancipation, the minor and "next friend" must apply in writing, including the names and addresses of the minor's parents (or nearest kin), and state the reason for emancipation.
-The court will consider a number of factors, chiefly whether the minor has the maturity and means to support him or herself and whether the minor is better off living apart from his or her parents.
+To seek emancipation, the minor and "next friend" must apply in writing, including the names and addresses of the minor's parents (or nearest kin).
+In that document, they must also state the reason for emancipation.
+The court will consider a number of factors, chiefly whether the minor has the maturity and means to support themselves and whether the minor is better off living apart from their parents.

 Research the Law